-There are also many homemade or mild sprays that can be used to control garden pests, such as this DIY soap spray recipe or dilute neem oil.
+There are also many homemade or mild sprays that can be used to control garden pests, such as this DIY soap spray recipe for aphids and mealybugs.
 Even then, many “organic” pesticide products can harm bees and beneficial insects if applied incorrectly.
 Therefore, please do thorough research before using any kind of spray!
 Check out this article to learn about 25 different organic ways to manage garden pests.

 4) Go Organic